Two Things that Only Take Two: Tango and an AA Meeting

 Many people make up fliers about the new meeting and start announcing it at AA meetings in their area during the 7th Tradition/Secretary’s Break under “AA related announcements.”
 One can also place advertisements in the local paper or in humanist / skeptics and related newsletters.
 That technique is still used throughout AA and is not considered promotion.

 Recently there was an article in the New York Times about “no prayer” meetings in AA.
-It can be read here: Alcoholics Anonymous, Without the Religion.
+It was in this article: Alcoholics Anonymous, Without the Religion.

 Listing the Meeting

 Listing the meeting can provide its own challenges.
 The first step is the fill out a “New Group Form” and mail it to General Services Organization (GSO) so that the group is added to the national list that the A.A.
 Organization provides to its members and others.
 This will mean that you have to have a person agree to be the General Service Representative (GSR).
 The mailing address is on the form.

 The next step is to get listed locally at the Intergroup or Area District Committee Member.
 A phone call to AA’s GSO at 212-870-3400 or to local information will get you those contacts.

 Many groups have had no trouble getting their meetings into local Intergroups if one exists in your area.
 Some groups have had difficulties.
 The reason to try is because “no prayer” meetings are and have been part of AA for decades.
 The original founders of agnostic type meetings believed strongly that staying in AA was vital.
 Agnostic, freethinker, atheist, humanist, and “no prayer” meetings have been part of the national conferences for years and often draw huge crowds.
 The groups have been listed nationally.
 And while there have been setbacks and delays efforts are being made to have a new piece of AA literature that talks about our experiences getting sober and staying in AA.